KKamJi98/ssh-connector/README.md

 ```

 After selecting a host (e.g., `prod-app-1`), the tool will execute the appropriate SSH command, handling `ProxyJump` automatically if configured.

-A CLI tool to simplify SSH connections by providing an interactive menu of hosts from your `~/.ssh/config` file.

 ## Features